smdevesa/TPE-PI/README.md

 # TPE-PI
 a project by  *smdevesa* (Santiago Manuel Devesa) & *jrambau* (Junior Rambau).

+## Prerrequisites

+Must install before using this program:

+  1. Make
+  2. GCC

 ## Description

 This program is designed for reading .csv files with data about bike sharing stations and the rides they host, then